andythenorth/fish/docs/readme.txt

 5 Credits
 ---------

+Author: Andythenorth
-Author: Ingo von Borstel (aka planetmaker)
+Makefile/build system: Ingo von Borstel (aka planetmaker)

 Special thanks to #openttdcoop and especially Ammler who provides and works a lot on maintaining the Development Zone where this repository is hosted and who also frequently gives much valuable input.
 Thanks also to all the NewGRF authors whose NewGRFs can be my playground for this project.